 Tendinitis is the inflammation of the tendons caused by repetitive movements.
 Shoulder, elbow or arm tendinitis can cause symptoms like pain that can radiate to the arm, difficulty moving the arm, arm weakness, or stabbing, cramping shoulder pain.

-What to do: Tendinitis can be treated with analgesics and anti-inflammatories.
+How to treat: Tendinitis can be treated with analgesics and anti-inflammatories.
 Cold compresses on the affected area can also help, however it is important to discontinue the activity that triggered inflammation.

 6. Poor circulation